Nigerian Currency: Hidden Things You Need to Know About Naira & Kobo

 The introduction of coins was in that same 1973, in denominations of 12, 1, 5, 10, and 25 kobo, with the 12 and 1 kobo in bronze and the higher denominations in cupro-nickel.

-In 1991, smaller 1, 10, and 25 kobo coins were issued in copper-plated-steel, along with nickel-plated-steel 50 kobo and 1 naira.
+In 1991, smaller 1, 10, and 25 kobo coins were issued in copper-plated-steel, along with nickel-plated steel 50 kobo and 1 naira.

-The deadline for exchanging the old currency was set at 31 May 2007.
+The deadline for exchanging the old currency was set on 31 May 2007.
 The central bank stated that the 12 to 25 kobo coins were withdrawn from circulation with effect from 28 February 2007.

 In 1989 50K and N1 notes were changed to coins.
 In recent times the kobo coin is no longer in use as the value can no longer purchase items.

-The Nigerian Naira Note
+Nigerian Naira Note

 The Nigerian note was introduced in 1973, with the denominations — ₦1, ₦5, and ₦10.
 The features of currencies have been mired by a series of redesigning and re-introduction of new notes.